Akil Baddoo Player Props: Tigers vs. Twins

-Akil Baddoo -- hitting .286 in his past 10 games -- will be in action for the Detroit Tigers against the Minnesota Twins, with Bailey Ober on the hill, on August 9 at 6:40 PM ET.
+On Tuesday, Akil Baddoo (hitting .273 in his past 10 games) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 7:40 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Twins.
+He hit a home run while going 1-for-4 in his most recent game against the Red Sox.

 Akil Baddoo Game Info & Props vs. the Twins